-As an example of socioeconomic factors, Koppmair, Kassie, and Qaim (2017) show that access (as measured by distance) to food markets in Malawi plays an important role in supporting dietary diversity, particularly for farm house-holds.
+As an example of socioeconomic factors, Koppmair, Kassie, and Qaim (2017) show that access to food markets in Malawi plays an important role in supporting dietary diversity, particularly for providing foods that local agricultural production cannot support.
 Markets may directly provide food, and/or may provide additional sources of income for local residents through agricultural and livestock production sales, which can indirectly improve dietary diversity.
 Agriculture, livestock, and water supply also play an important role in health and nutrition (Brown et al. 2014).
-We further discuss the impact of socioeconomic status on MND in the appendix1.
+We further discuss socioeconomic status in the appendix.

 While these methods imply that satellite data can contribute towards predicting MND, dietary diversity depends only on foods consumed, which may be directly observable from satellite imagery (e.g., crops or forests).
-Biomarkers may involve further subtleties, such as individual characteristics or disease.
-We use additional features as a result.
+Biomarkers may capture further subtleties, such as individual characteristics or disease.
+We use additional features to support this.